hanzla-sib/AdvanceJS/readme.md

 restaurant.order()

 if no arrow fucntion then this is undefined, as when use arrow function it has no owned this, but simple funciton have their own this

+Constructor Functions
+used to create and initialize objects